jaepass/commercejs-react-functional/TUTORIAL.md

 Now that we've installed our commerce SDK and created our Commerce instance, we now have access to the Commerce object throughout our application!

-## Make your first request to fetch the products data
+## 2. Fetch products data from the Chec API

 Commerce.js was built with all the frontend functionalities you would need to build a complete eCommerce store.
 All you need to do is make requests to various Chec API endpoints, receive successful responses, then you have your raw data to output beautifully onto your web store.